-When planning their academic program, all students are expected to consult with their advising deans in the Berick Center for Student Advising as well as with their departmental advisers.
-Advising deans in the Berick Center for Student Advising serve as the primary advisers for all general graduation requirements and monitor students' progress toward completing the Core Curriculum.
-Directors of Undergraduate Studies (DUS), and other faculty representatives of the academic departments, serve as the primary advisers for completing the requirements for concentrations, majors, and/or special concentrations.
+When planning their academic program, students are expected to consult with their advising deans in the Berick Center for Student Advising and with the faculty advisers in the relevant academic departments.
+Advising deans in the Berick Center for Student Advising advise students on general graduation requirements and monitor students' progress toward completing the Core Curriculum.
+Directors of Undergraduate Studies (DUS), and other faculty in academic departments, advise students on the requirements majors, concentrations, and/or special concentrations.